touchlab-lab/kotlinmultiios/README.md

 ### More Steps

-7: Open Intellij and open the sample project in it.
+7: Open Intellij and open this sample project in it. **Intellij**, not Android Studio.
+Might be OK, but haven't tried.

 8: Manually run the task to generate the SQLDelight interfaces: generateSqlDelightInterface.
 I've been running that from the Gradle UI
 ":notepad>Tasks>sqldelight>generateSqlDelightInterface".
 Verify that those are built by looking in notepad/build/sqldelight.
 If not,